How deleading can affect you and your children’s health?

 How will you delead after?

-After the inspection, what you’ll do is you’ll send that report to a deleader.
-The deleader should come to your property so they can give you an estimate based upon the work that they know that needs to be done.
+After the inspection, you’ll send the report to a lead removal specialist.
+They’ll visit your property and give you an estimate based on the work that needs to be done.
 However, they should come and determine if anything, especially if the reports are older, if they need to do anything special to be able to pass your certification.

 Different types of Deleaders

-This is important because as a homeowner you’re able to delead to a very certain small degree.
-You can also hire a Moderate Risk Deleader – doing lead removal with moderate risks of lead exposure.
-Although they can’t scrape, encapsulate, or seal the lead.
-What you’ll need for that is a Full-Risk Deleader.
+This is important because, as a homeowner, you can remove a small amount of lead yourself.
+You can also hire a Moderate-Risk Lead Specialist to handle low-risk lead removal.
+However, they can’t scrape, encapsulate, or seal lead.
+For that kind of work, you’ll need a Full-Risk Lead Specialist.
 They call it a class one in Massachusetts.
 Those people have higher education and higher license.
 They have to pass exams and have to have the right insurance to be able to cover themselves, as well.

 It is quite expensive to pass these tests.
 Our founder, Jarrett Lau, is a class one deleader and he has done this because he had so many clients that we had to go through to delead their property.
 He also did purchase to make sure that they are safe for anybody that has children under the age of six.

 It gives us the real knowledge and ability to be able to walk someone through this process to explain what needs to be done.
-To know that we’re able to also offer them, perhaps better-discounted rates over other deleaders because it’s such a small circle of licensed deleaders.
+It’s good to know that we can offer better discounted rates compared to other lead removal specialists since there’s only a small pool of licensed professionals.
 There are only less than 150 in all the states of Massachusetts.
 They usually do big projects and not small residential homes.
-If you have a lot of lead on your property, you might need a Full-Risk Deleader.
+If you have a lot of lead on your property, you might need a Full-Risk Lead Specialist.
 What they’ll do is come and do an estimate.
 They will be able to explain to you the timeline.

 What happens if the property is currently occupied?

-So remember, we mentioned earlier that there is an inspector that will come at the beginning.
-They’ll know exactly what was needed to be deleaded.
-It can range depending upon how much work needs to be done.
+Remember, we mentioned earlier that an inspector will come at the beginning.
+They’ll know exactly of what needs to be done to ensure lead safety.
 They’ll have to do preparations to be able to make sure that any neighbors are safe and put up signs as well.

-Afterward, they will do a thorough cleaning and then another lead person will come back and do another test.
-And yes, you have to pay for that as well.
-They’ll do a wipe test to make sure that there’s no dust or particles.
-Or anything that can cause issues because obviously if someone scraping and deleading a property.
+After the cleanup, another lead specialist will come back to do more testing, and yes, you’ll have to cover that too.
+They’ll do a wipe test to check for any dust or particles that could still be around, especially after all the scraping and lead removal.
 Dust is going to go everywhere.
 They want to make sure that it’s safe for people to move back in.

 Usually, they’ll send it over to a lab and pay a huge amount of money to expedite the process.
 If not, typically it’s about 3 – 4 days to be able to get that test back.
 Once they get the result, they can say, “Hey, you can move back in!”
 If not, you’re going to have to work with your deleader again to be able to get those issues corrected and do another testing.

-Once the second round of testing is done and you passed, you’re going to be able to have your certification.
-You’ll be able to say that you’re property is deleaded.
+Once the second round of testing is done and you pass, you’ll get your certification.
+You can then say your property is lead-free, and it should show up on the website we mentioned earlier.
 It should be on the website mentioned a while ago.

 Success!